fklaggesd/Portfolio_FKD/README.md

 # [Project 1 :Diabetes Analysis](https://github.com/fklaggesd/portfolio/blob/main/Project_Diabetes_Analysis.ipynb)
 # Context
-Diabetes is one of the most frequent diseases worldwide and the number of diabetic patients are growing over the years.
-The main cause of diabetes remains unknown, yet scientists believe that both genetic factors and environmental lifestyle play a major role in diabetes.

-A few years ago research was done on a tribe in America which is called the Pima tribe (also known as the Pima Indians).
-In this tribe, it was found that women are prone to diabetes very early.
-Several constraints were placed on the selection of these instances from a larger database.
-In particular, all patients were females at least 21 years old of Pima Indian heritage.
+Diabetes is a common disease with increasing numbers of patients worldwide, and its cause is believed to be influenced by both genetics and lifestyle.
+Research conducted on the Pima tribe, a group of Native Americans, found that women of at least 21 years of age with Pima Indian heritage are prone to early-onset diabetes.
+The study included only female patients from the tribe as the selection criteria.

 # Objective
 - Aanalyze different aspects of Diabetes in the Pima Indians tribe by doing Exploratory Data Analysis.